Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 Fall 2021 was strange!
 The fall colors came late, and the winter even later.
 The weather was comfortable and warm even in December.
 The flowers were still going strong in late November and so were the butterflies, grasshoppers and other critters.
 The migratory butterflies were feeding vigorously on the flowers to fuel themselves for the rest of their journey.

 <img src="/assets/img/Blogs/2_Fall2021_part2/1.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">Beautiful Painted Lady on a flower</span>*
+*<span style="font-size: 0.75em;">A beautiful Painted Lady</span>*

 <img src="/assets/img/Blogs/2_Fall2021_part2/1a.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Orange Sulphur gliding around</span>*

 Usually the larger butterflies are very calm taking their turns to move around the flowers and drinking nectar.
 The little skippers, not so much!
 They would come to a flower and kick anyone else away from the flower and take its seat.
 As you might guess, these little feisty butterflies fly quickly, almost skipping from flower to flower instead of floating around.
 Even large butterflies like Monarchs are often mobbed by these little bullets!
 The skippers would happily chase away one another all the time, sometimes even flying straight towards us.
+Well, sometimes they get a dose of their own medicine!

 <img src="/assets/img/Blogs/2_Fall2021_part2/2.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">Gulf Fritiallry fighting a Skipper to take the 'throne'</span>*
+*<span style="font-size: 0.75em;">Gulf Fritiallry kicking a Skipper off to take the 'throne'</span>*

 <img src="/assets/img/Blogs/2_Fall2021_part2/3.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Skippers fighting for the flower</span>*